Ellen White Investigation

 If a temperance pledge providing for the abstinence from flesh foods, tea, and coffee, and some other foods, that are known to be injurious, were circulated through our ranks a great and good work would be accomplished.7

-From these quotes it is obvious that Mrs. White fulfilled this part of the Spirit's warning: "Commanding to abstain from meats."
-Furthermore, while telling her flock to abstain, she hypocritically ate meat most of her life.
-Paul said these false teachers of the latter times would speak "in hypocrisy."
-Thus far, Mrs. White appears to be a qualified candidate for the fulfillment of this passage.
+Furthermore, while telling her flock to abstain, she hypocritically ate meat for 25 years.
+Thus, Mrs. White spoke lies (God wanted His people to abstain from meat) "in hypocrisy."
+Therefore, Mrs. White appears to be a highly qualified candidate for the fulfillment of this passage.
 But what about the forbidding of marriage?

 Mrs. White categorically denied forbidding marriage: